chains-project/dirty-waters/README.md

 All configuration options

 ```
-usage: main.py [-h] -p PROJECT_REPO_NAME [-v RELEASE_VERSION_OLD]
-               [-vn RELEASE_VERSION_NEW] [-d] [-n] -pm
+usage: main.py [-h] -p PROJECT_REPO_NAME [-v RELEASE_VERSION_OLD] [-vn RELEASE_VERSION_NEW] [-d] [-n] -pm {yarn-classic,yarn-berry,pnpm,npm,maven} [--debug] [--config CONFIG]
-               {yarn-classic,yarn-berry,pnpm,npm,maven}
-               [--pnpm-scope PNPM_SCOPE] [--debug] [--config CONFIG]
-               [--gradual-report GRADUAL_REPORT | --no-gradual-report]
+               [--gradual-report GRADUAL_REPORT | --no-gradual-report] [--check-source-code] [--check-source-code-sha] [--check-deprecated] [--check-forks] [--check-provenance] [--check-code-signature]
-               [--check-source-code] [--check-source-code-sha]
-               [--check-deprecated] [--check-forks] [--check-provenance]
-               [--check-code-signature] [--check-aliased-packages]
+               [--check-aliased-packages]

 options:
   -h, --help            show this help message and exit
   -p PROJECT_REPO_NAME, --project-repo-name PROJECT_REPO_NAME
                         Specify the project repository name.
-Example:
-                        MetaMask/metamask-extension
+Example: MetaMask/metamask-extension
   -v RELEASE_VERSION_OLD, --release-version-old RELEASE_VERSION_OLD
                         The old release tag of the project repository.
 Defaults to HEAD.
 Example: v10.0.0
   -vn RELEASE_VERSION_NEW, --release-version-new RELEASE_VERSION_NEW
                         The new release version of the project repository.
   -d, --differential-analysis
-                        Run differential analysis and generate a markdown
-                        report of the project
+                        Run differential analysis and generate a markdown report of the project
-  -n, --name-match      Compare the package names with the name in the in the
-                        package.json file.
-This option will slow down the
-                        execution time due to the API rate limit of code
+  -n, --name-match      Compare the package names with the name in the in the package.json file.
+This option will slow down the execution time due to the API rate limit of code search.
-                        search.
   -pm {yarn-classic,yarn-berry,pnpm,npm,maven}, --package-manager {yarn-classic,yarn-berry,pnpm,npm,maven}
                         The package manager used in the project.
-  --pnpm-scope PNPM_SCOPE
-                        Extract dependencies from pnpm with a specific scope
-                        using 'pnpm list --filter <scope> --depth Infinity'
-                        command.
-Configure the scope in tool_config.py file.
   --debug               Enable debug mode.
   --config CONFIG       Path to configuration file (JSON)
   --gradual-report GRADUAL_REPORT
                         Enable/disable gradual reporting (default: true)
-  --no-gradual-report   Disable gradual reporting (deprecated, use --gradual-
+  --no-gradual-report   Disable gradual reporting (deprecated, use --gradual-report=false instead)
-                        report=false instead)

 smell checks:
-  --check-source-code   Check for dependencies with no link to source code
+  --check-source-code   Check for dependencies with no link to source code repositories
-                        repositories
   --check-source-code-sha
-                        Check for dependencies with no commit sha/tag for
+                        Check for dependencies with no commit sha/tag for release
-                        release
   --check-deprecated    Check for deprecated dependencies
   --check-forks         Check for dependencies that are forks
   --check-provenance    Check for dependencies with no build attestation
   --check-code-signature
-                        Check for dependencies with missing/invalid code
+                        Check for dependencies with missing/invalid code signature
-                        signature
   --check-aliased-packages
                         Check for aliased packages
 ```